Saint Lucia and saffron buns

 Anyway, just like the traditions about Christmas many of us have forgotten why we celebrate this day and why the traditions are like they are.
 In Sweden I think it’s important to always remember to celebrate the light in the darkness of the winter (lux means light).
 Halfway through December maybe we need the carrier of light and joy to come visit us in the dark morning?

-Fikatime is coffe time with friens in Sweden, by iHanna
+Fikatime is coffee time with friends in Sweden, by iHanna (Photo copyright Hanna Andersson) #lussebullar

 I posted a lot of bun images yesterday, of the traditional saffron buns.
 You can get the recipe here: Saint Lucia buns!